Tacinight/ruby-gsoc-2018/README.md

 ![RHash struct](imgs/RHash.png)

 #### The layout of li_table_entry
-Considering the size of 8 hashes/keys/records is just the size of a cache line, we also tried different data layouts.
+Considering the size of 8 hashes/keys/records is just the size of a cache line, I also tried different data layouts.

 ```c
 #define LINEAR_TABLE_MAX_SIZE 8